Tourist Information for Holidays on Aitutaki Island

 Whale Watching & Turtles

-Humpback whales pass the outer reef of Aitutaki during the months of July to October and can be seen breaching from the villas.
+Humpback whales pass the outer reef of Aitutaki during the months of July to October and can be seen breaching from the villas — they are also visible on an Aitutaki lagoon cruise during this season.
 Green turtles are often seen in the lagoon taking a rest from the perils of the deep sea although dolphins are only seen beyond the reef.
-Whilst it is always fantastic to encounter these marine species in their natural habititat we do not recommend any tours that specifically seek them out as it disturbs their natural life patterns.
+Whilst it is always fantastic to encounter these marine species in their natural habitat we do not recommend any tours that specifically seek them out as it disturbs their natural life patterns.